Bad Girls (Sosa Villada novel): Plot

 Las Malas is a fictional autobiographical work that goes back and forth in Camila's life.
 She writes her life experiences from her childhood in La Falda as an outcast boy, the only child of a lower-middle-class marriage, until her life in the city of Córdoba which she shared with a new family under the maternal wings of Auntie Encarna.

 The novel is mainly set in 2002 and it is narrated by the author and protagonist.
 The stories are about the difficulties that she encountered during her entire life as a transgender woman, but they are also about the lives of the group of sex workers (mostly fellow trans women) that she meets at Sarmiento Park.

 Themes and literary analysis

-Sosa Villada mentions topics such as differences among socioeconomic classes, the atrocities committed against trans women working in the streets, and the struggle that transgender children go through, among others.
-The author portrays several instances of violence and trauma in an intimate tone.
+The novel explores topics such as differences among socioeconomic classes, the atrocities committed against trans women working in the streets, and the struggle that transgender children go through, portraying violence and trauma in an intimate tone.